 Inclusion and exclusion criteria

 We recruited patients undergoing chemotherapy for CRC who were admitted to Liaoning Tumor Hospital between March and October 2018.
-Inclusion criteria were: (1) subjects met the guidelines for diagnosis, staging and treatment of CRC[7], and underwent surgery for CRC; (2) in the stable period after surgery (clinical stage I–III); (3) the score of the simple mini-mental state examination scale was 22–27 points; and (4) all patients with CRC successfully completed standardized chemotherapy regimen.
-Exclusion criteria were: (1) complicated with more serious cardiovascular and cerebrovascular diseases and mental diseases; (2) presence of limb dysfunction; (3) accompanied by pneumonia, asthma and other respiratory diseases; and (4) all the subjects had participated in regular exercise during the past 6 mo.
+The inclusion criteria were: (1) Subjects met the guidelines for diagnosis, staging, and treatment of CRC[7], and underwent surgery for CRC; (2) in the stable period after surgery (clinical stages I–III); (3) the score of the simple mini-mental state examination scale was 22–27 points; and (4) all patients with CRC successfully completed standardized chemotherapy regimen.
+The exclusion criteria were: (1) Complicated with serious cardiovascular and cerebrovascular diseases and mental diseases; (2) presence of limb dysfunction; (3) accompanied by pneumonia, asthma, and other respiratory diseases; and (4) had participated in regular exercise during the past 6 mo.
 This study was approved by the Ethics Committee of Liaoning Tumor Hospital.
-All subjects participated voluntarily gave signed informed consent.
+All subjects participated voluntarily and gave signed informed consent.

-Using a random number table method, 60 patients were divided into the experimental and control groups, with 30 in each group.
-During the study, a total of 5 patients withdrew from the study, including 2 patients in the experimental group who did not complete the treatment on time and 1 patient whose condition deteriorated, and 2 patients in the control group who were readmitted to the hospital for chemotherapy and withdrew from the study.
-Finally, 27 patients in the experimental group and 28 patients in the control group completed the study.
-There was no significant difference between the patients’ general baseline data and disease-related data (P > 0.05).
-Table 1 shows.
+Using a random number table method, 60 patients were randomly divided into either an experimental or a control group, with 30 cases in each group.
+During the study, a total of five patients withdrew from the study, including three in the experimental group who did not complete the treatment on time (n = 2) or whose condition deteriorated (n = 1), and two in the control group who were readmitted to the hospital for chemotherapy and withdrew from the study.
+Finally, 27 patients in the experimental group and 28 in the control group completed the study.
+There was no significant difference in patients’ general baseline data or disease-related data between the two groups (P > 0.05; Table 1).

 Intervention plan

 The experimental group received CBT from psychotherapists.
 The patients provided details of their symptoms and illness for 1 h, three times a week.
-Doctors provided immediate monitoring and cognitive correction, stress management, cognitive restructuring and relaxation counseling, and encouraged patients to adopt positive behavioral strategies.
+Doctors provided immediate monitoring and cognitive correction, stress management, cognitive restructuring, and relaxation counseling, and encouraged patients to adopt positive behavioral strategies.
 After discharge, doctors conducted home visits or telephone communication once a week and completed CBT for 6 mo.

 During hospitalization, the experimental group received comprehensive and systematic guidance from professional coaches on the skills and exercise load of Baduanjin, until they could all regulate and master the exercise movements.
 The videos of Baduanjin were released upon discharge.
 After discharge, the patients were given weekly telephone supervision and follow-up visits.
 The patients were asked to write a daily exercise diary.
 The mean duration of exercise was ≥ 4 d/wk, ≥ 20 d/mo, 45–60 min/session, twice daily (once in the morning and once in the afternoon) for 6 mo.
 There was no exercise intervention in the control group.